neurospin/pystatsml/README.md

 Courses are avalaible in three formats:

 1. Python files in the [python](https://github.com/neurospin/pystatsml/tree/master/python) directory.
+Note, that those files are progressively adapted to sphinx-gallery and moved to `scientific_python/examples/`.

 2. Ipython notebooks files in the  in the [notebooks](https://github.com/neurospin/pystatsml/tree/master/notebooks) directory.